aio-libs/aiopg/docs/core.rst

 Connection
 ==========

-The library provides a way to connect to PostgreSQL database.
+The library provides a way to connect to :term:`PostgreSQL` database.

 Example::